An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: The natural parameters of a tetrahedron

 \section{The natural parameters of a tetrahedron}

 The first step towards a formula for the volume of a tetrahedron that can justly be called a \underline{natural} extension of Heron's formula is to find parameters which determine its facial areas in much the same way that the Heron parameters were shown to determine the edge lengths of a triangle in Section \myref[1]{sec:intro}.\footnote{A Roman numeral followed by a colon specifies a reference to a numbered entity in another paper of this series, in this case Section \myref{sec:intro} of Part I.} In analogy with the in-touch points of a triangle shown in Fig.~\myref[1]{fig:heron}, we shall denote the in-touch points of the in-sphere of a tetrahedron $\GEO{ABCD}$ by $\GEO{J}$, $\GEO{K}$, $\GEO{L}$ \& $\GEO{N}$ (\textquote{\textsf{M}} was reserved for the Monge point, although it plays no role here).
-The centrality of the in-sphere and in-touch points to the geometry of tetrahedra may be demonstrated by a construction which parameterizes the set of all non-degenerate tetrahedra as follows: \begin{enumerate} \item Choose a sphere of radius $r > 0$, centered on e.g.~the origin, as the in-sphere; \item Choose four distinct points $\GEO{J}$, $\GEO{K}$, $\GEO{L}$ \& $\GEO{N}$ on this sphere such that the plane through any two of them and the center of the sphere separates the remaining two; these four points will become the in-touch points of the tetrahedron (to eliminate rotational redundancy from the parametrization, the first point may be chosen on say the $\msf z$-axis, and the second in the $\msf{yz}$-plane); \item Take the planes tangent to the sphere at these four points, and intersect them three-at-a-time to get the vertices $\GEO{A}$, $\GEO{B}$, $\GEO{C}$ \& $\GEO{D}$ of the tetrahedron. \end{enumerate} The results of this construction, carried out in the \texttt{GeoGebra} online dynamic geometry system \cite{GeoGebra:2021}, are shown in Fig.~\myref{fig:insphere} above.
+The centrality of the in-sphere and in-touch points to the geometry of tetrahedra may be demonstrated by a construction which parameterizes the set of all non-degenerate tetrahedra as follows: \begin{enumerate} \item Choose a sphere of radius $r > 0$, centered on e.g.~the origin, as the in-sphere; \item Choose four non-coplanar points $\GEO{J}$, $\GEO{K}$, $\GEO{L}$ \& $\GEO{N}$ on this sphere such that the plane through any two of them and the center of the sphere separates the remaining two; these four points will become the in-touch points of the tetrahedron; \item Take the planes tangent to the sphere at these four points, and intersect them three-at-a-time to get the vertices $\GEO{A}$, $\GEO{B}$, $\GEO{C}$ \& $\GEO{D}$ of the tetrahedron. \end{enumerate} The results of this construction, carried out in the \texttt{GeoGebra} online dynamic geometry system \cite{GeoGebra:2021}, are shown in Fig.~\myref{fig:insphere} above.

 The first item of business is to establish the following: \begin{lemma} The twelve triangles into which the in-touch points divide the exterior faces of a tetrahedron occur in six congruent pairs, where each pair shares a common edge of the tetrahedron.
 Moreover, the line segment between each pair of in-touch points is perpendicular to the common edge of the two faces those in-touch points lie in. \end{lemma} \begin{proof} Using the point labels in Fig.~\myref{fig:insphere}, the first part of the lemma may be proven by noting that the vector from $\GEO{A}$ (say) to the in-center $\GEO{\fit[0.1em] I\fit[0.1em]}$ can be written in two ways, i.e.